Montana-Media-Arts/sound-fundamentals/modules/week-11/_posts/2019-06-01-final-project-proposal.md

 ## Deliverables for Proposal

-For this coming Monday, please submit the following:
+For this coming Friday, please submit the following:

 1. A written description of what you propose to do for your final project.
-2. (_optional_): A brief, proof-of-concept, or mock-up of what you are proposing

 We will review these proposals and respond IF we see any problems or concerns.
 If you do not hear from us, please proceed with your project.